DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 ## Footnotes
 [^1]: Incidentally, in the case of finite support, this result is equivalent to the fact that of all rectangles of a fixed perimeter, the square is the figure with the greatest area.

-[^2]: To see where this binomial coefficient comes from, imagine you are iterating through the original sample in some arbitrary order.
+[^2]: To see where this binomial coefficient comes from, imagine you are iterating through the original sample arranged in an arbitrary order.
 You begin with the first value, $x_1$, and you have two choices: you either include an instance of $x_1$ in the bootstrap sample or you move on to $x_2$.
-This algorithm will necessarily terminate after $2n-1$ steps because it takes that many steps to both produce the desired sample size and iterate through all of the values, and for each bootstrap sample, $n$ of those steps must be the choice of the inclusion of a value.
+This algorithm will necessarily terminate after $2n-1$ steps because it takes that many steps to both produce the desired sample size ($n$ steps) and iterate through all of the values ($n-1$ steps), and for each bootstrap sample, $n$ of those steps must be the action of the inclusion of a value.
 The binomial coefficient $\binom{2n-1}{n}$, then, is the number of ways to select $n$ inclusion steps out of $2n-1$ total steps.